 8. Be nice.

 Really.
 Whether the person buys the piece or not.
 “All things being equal, people want to do business with their friends.
 And … all things not being equal, people still want to do business with their friends.”
-This is a quote from The Little Red Book of Sales by Jeffrey Gitomer, which is a MUST for anyone selling anything.
+This is a quote from Little Red Book of Selling: 12.5 Principles of Sales Greatness by Jeffrey Gitomer, which is a MUST for anyone selling anything.
 The statement is true.
 People want to buy from people they like.
-Why would anyone give their hard earned bucks to someone who is difficult or unpleasant?
+Why would anyone give their hard-earned bucks to someone who is difficult or unpleasant?
 If you want to have fewer questions about your price and more sales, be pleasant!
 Smile!
 Listen!

 9. Follow the two-sentence rule.